grpc/proposal/A98-debug-protocol.md

 ```

 These are made available to all entities (in contrast to channelz that selected which nodes had traces, and which did not) - though an implementation need not make that facility available in its implementation of entities.
+Implementations may limit memory per entity, or impose an overall system limit to the amount of traces collected.

+The entity trace is a historical snapshot of important events in the entities history.
+Which is to say it's not intended to be a high fidelity log of every event that occurred.
+It's recommended that implementations limit this trace to high value historical data (a channel disconnected for this reason), and additionally provide some higher fidelity on currently ongoing operations.
+For in-depth examination of all events on an entity the QueryTrace API provides live tracing of entities.

 Also note that any notion of severity has been removed from the protocol (in contrast to channelz) - in practice this has not been a useful field.
 When converting this protocol to channelz all trace events should be taken as CT_INFO.